dhanb001/Ipconfig/README.md

   The last question was Question 4, which covered Greatest Common Divisor.
 This question was the most difficult by far.
 I had only heard of lambdas prior to this point, and had never seen or used them in my ODU courses.
 I referenced my book to find out more and I learned quite a bit about them.
 They were actually pretty easy and useful once I understood them.
 However, the real problem came when it was time to integrate lambdas with threads.
 I knew nothing about threads, and had to learn about them entirely online.
 I managed to find some good resources that helped me get a running base going.
 Everything I learned, and the thought process I went through can be seen in the *gcdfail* package.
 The *gcdfail* package was a very uncoordinated and unplanned attempt to solve the problem.
 The lack of cohesion and consistency is obvious if you look at the program, and this forced me to re-do everything.
 The result of re-doing everything is the *divisor* package.
 The *divisor* package is a much more concise, refined approach to the GCD prompt and it is much easier to follow than *gcdfail*.
 I incorporated the formulas, certain snippets, and any other useful information from *gcdfail* into my finalized *divisor* class.
 Overall, I'm happy with the way *divisor* turned out, and I hope it does a good job of explaining the concepts.

   I'd like to thank you all for giving me the chance to prove myself and take part in an awesome learning experience.
 These questions and the process as a whole has taught me much more about the Computer Science field than any of my courses.
-Thank you all.
+Thank you all for your time, and I hope you didn't find this project TOO ridiculously long.

+But I will say, **my thoroughness was intentional.**